phicau/olaFlow/README.md

 ## Basic download guide

-To get a full copy of olaFlow source and reference materials run in a terminal:
+To get a full copy of olaFlow source and reference materials, run in a terminal:

 `git clone git://github.com/phicau/olaFlow.git`